mirkoscotti/msgit-template/.github/documents/setup-labels.md

 # GitHub Labels Workflow

-This repository uses a standardized labeling system to efficiently classify and manage issues and pull requests.
+This repository template defines a standardized labeling system to efficiently classify and manage issues and pull requests.
 Labels are organized into two main categories.

 ## Type Labels